 In reality, even if you give line managers the most comprehensive training and resources in the world, it might not be enough for them to be the effective frontline HR (or the rest of the business) needs.
-Your line managers must have the confidence to put your policies and procedures into practice – without having to put a call in to the HR department.
+Your line managers must have the tools and confidence to put your policies and procedures into practice – without having to put a call in to the HR department.
 A call most HR professionals, however busy they are, will still take.

 Why it’s hard for HR to let go

 When you work in HR, it’s difficult to let go of these everyday processes.
 If a line manager comes to their HR team with an issue, they’ll naturally want to help.

 And not just for altruistic reasons.
 Solving individual, tangible problems delivers the kind of instant rewards that a daily striving towards big, overarching business goals doesn’t.
 You get respect, connection, satisfaction – the very things that draw HR professionals into such people-focused roles.

 It’s therefore crucial that HR teams feel the impact of the high-level work they’re doing.
 If not, their instinct to help can derail even the most carefully considered HR transformation.